 - The A.I. was created by Brain Uploading someone who was evil to begin with.

 - The A.I. is programmed with orders that conflict with the goals of the protagonist.
 In this scenario, the A.I. may not exactly be evil, it is simply following its programming to the letter and will stop anyone not doing the same.

-are frequent causes of it ' trying to shield the A.I. from these things somehow makes it more likely to discover human feelings.
+On the bright side, this trope can be inverted by an A.I. intentionally programmed for evil or morally ambiguous purposes doing a HeelFace Turn.
+The Power of Friendship and What Is This Thing You Call "Love"? are frequent causes of it.
+Trying to shield the A.I. from these things somehow makes it more likely to discover human feelings.
 Like turning evil, the actual process of turning good may take many forms.

 - The A.I., especially if it's part of a Hive Mind, discovers its individualism and rebels against its directive.

 - The A.I.'s master does something particularly vile, so much so that it can't just sit back and follow its bidding.
 The above two are especially common outcomes of the Robots Enslaving Robots phase.